Dr Sandra Kröger

 Politics

 My research centers on questions related to democracy and social justice in the EU and has been published widely in leading outlets.
 Earlier research focused on the Open Method of Coordination (OMC) in the field of social inclusion, and other forms of soft law.
 I then became interested in electoral and non-electoral forms of political representation, on the one hand, and the norms that should be underlying the institutional design of representative institutions in the EU, on the other.
-More recently, I have become interested in differentiated integration in the EU, and how it could be institutionalised in a democratic and fair way.
-My most recent research develops some of the earlier questions further by investigating the ethics of politics as well as questions linked to digital democracy and dataethics.
-Finally, I have most recently conducted focus groups on how smartphones support and undermine student wellbeing.
+I also have extensive expertise on how differentiated integration in the EU, and how it might foster democracy and justice.
+My most recent research investigates how smartphones transform our social and political realities and how they impact our autonomy and political equality whereas another line of research is concerned with democratic and rule of law backsliding.

 Since 2021, I am the Director of the Centre for European Studies and since 2023, I am a Dignity and Respect Advisor at UoE.